 With Free-Flow enabled, but without a multi-monitor driver installed, the mouse pointer will wrap around the first screen for each monitor attached to the host and then move on to the next.
 The image below shows a CCS-PRO connected to two host computers, the first host has two monitors and the second just one.
-The animation shows pointer wrapping around the first screen twice, skipping the second screen and then jumping to the third monitor that is controlled by the second host.
+The animation shows the pointer wrapping around the first screen twice, skipping the second screen, and then jumping to the third monitor that is controlled by the second host.

 With Free-Flow enabled and a multi-monitor driver installed on each host with multiple monitors, the mouse pointer will flow from monitor to monitor and host to host.

 After you have installed the MUMO driver, a Multi-Monitor Settings application will be available in the Windows system tray.
 The application's icon is shown below.

 If you right mouse click on the application icon, there are two options, Identify Monitors and Configure Settings.
 Clicking on Identify Monitors will show each monitor's assigned letter in the top left-hand corner.
 The labels that are shown can be used to configure the Free-Flow layout that is uploaded to CCS-PRO.

 The Multi-Monitor Settings application allows you to change the labels that are automatically assigned to the attached monitors.
 This is typically only required if the CCS-PRO is connected to a multi-headed KVM switch or matrix, and the hosts that they are switching between have different window layouts.